status-im/nim-chronos/README.md

   raise newException(IOError, "works") # Or any child of IOError
 ```

-Under the hood, the return type of `p1` will be rewritten to another type,
+Under the hood, the return type of `p1` will be rewritten to an internal type,
-which will convey raises informations to await.
+which will convey raises informations to `await`.

 ```nim
 proc p2(): Future[void] {.async, asyncraises: [IOError].} =